SandfordAE/psi/README.md

 - With that now completed we should have a basic but working shell of a django website.

-- If we run the server we should see working examples of Django's Template Inheritance, Conditions, & Include functioality.
+- If we run the server we should see working examples of Django's Template Inheritance, Conditions, & Include functionality.

 &nbsp;